There’s no need to rush into big decisions (with even bigger costs) as soon as you move into your new house or flat.

 Placing familiar paintings, art and photos around your new home is one of the quickest, easiest ways to make it feel ‘yours’, says Sarah.

-The same goes for candles; dot them about the place, and choose especially scented ones to create a welcoming glow and a comforting, familiar scent instantly.
+The same goes for candles; dot them about the place, and choose scented ones to create a welcoming glow and a comforting, uplifting scent instantly.

 Retiling your kitchen or bathroom is a big job, but a quick way to spruce up your space in the short term is to refresh your grouting with a grout pen, one of the best things ever invented.

-Available from your local DIY store or online for as little as £2, you can refresh or recolour completely, making your tiles look much brighter.
+Or you can recolour your grouting completely, making your tiles look much brighter.